Infertility - Causes, Risk Factors & Treatments | SingHealth

 • If you have period pains and painful sex, see your doctor so that, if necessary, treatment can be instituted for endometriosis and fibroids.

-• Certain lifestyle issues like smoking and being under or overweight can also affect fertility.
+• Lifestyle issues like smoking, excessive alcohol intake and being underweight or overweight can also affect fertility.

 Infertility - Causes and Risk Factors